elliottsj/vitest-event-handler-errors/README.md

 # vitest-event-handler-errors

-Demonstration of the issue described in (link).
+Demonstration of the issue described in https://github.com/vitest-dev/vitest/discussions/2520.

 ## Problem